 - The Outlining Method

 - The Mapping Method

 EklavyaParv Advice for Students:

 When we choose to join a class and we have prior knowledge of the topic/subject to be discussed, we get an upper hand.
 The ‘Content Strength’ can be evaluated by us as we seek an answer to the queries we have kept ready.
 However, sometimes we incline to ‘draw’ notes, rather than writing them verbatim or accurately, we try to bring them as they are articulated.
 All this happens without processing the content through the mind.
 It marks the difference between Notes with Understanding and Notes with Undermining the Value of Learning Retention.

 Hence, the efforts to take notes from lectures of Sciences, Engineering and Humanities should remember that the offhand approach to Notes leaves you off-guard in future.

 EklavyaParv Advice for Teachers:

-The content (Notes) of our students, especially the ‘Class Note Taking’ they do, is to be scrutinized with thoughtfulness; without fright of a failure.
+The content (Notes) of our students, especially the ‘Class Note Taking’ they do, is to be scrutinized with thoughtfulness; without fright of failure.
 Besides the attention we pay to the content of notes, it is substantial to reflect on the ‘Structure of Notes’.
-You may find that most of the students, unaware of the kinds, techniques, and process of note taking might end up writing paragraphs, making lists.
+You may find that most of the students, unaware of the kinds, techniques, and process of note-taking might end up writing paragraphs, making lists.
 They may go to the extent of copying the texts as it is.

 While these ways/forms are also a part of the note-taking techniques, still there are innumerable ways to train students in taking notes that can establish and preserve amalgamation, analysis, and finally, correct proprietorship of the content.
 The ‘Content is the King’ and when we take good notes, we are the KingMakers!